rcrowther/django-img/README.md

     {% imagequery "pk=1" someAppName.MediumImage %}

 Visit the page again.
-Image sees the new filter definition, finds it has no record of a reform for that image and filter, so generates a new one, then displays it.
+Image sees the new filter definition, then generates a new reform, then displays it.

 Ok, you changed the image size, and maybe the format.
 If you want to continue, you probably have questions.
 Goto the main documentation.